 The support for the project of Congo basin rainforest gives you the reduction of carbon emission by contributing healthier environment.

-The Congo basin forest is located in Central Africa which covers an area of 180 million hectares.
+The Congo basin forest is located in Central Africa, covering an area of 180 million hectares.
 The project area is home to many wildlife species.

 This project helps in community development, economic support, and forest protection and restoration.
 This project protects 740,000 acres of tropical forest, reducing carbon emission by 100 million tons over 30 years.